Vets-Who-Code/windows-dev-guide/README.md

 #### Option 2

-If you have Windows Terminal on your taskbar, `Shift` + `Right-Click` on the icon and select run as administrator, and then open a new PowerShell tab:
+If you have Windows Terminal on your taskbar, <kbd>Shift</kbd> + `Right-Click` on the icon select run as administrator, and then open a new PowerShell tab:

 <p align="center">
 <img src="images/right-click-admin.png" alt="Right click windows terminal icon" />